-- Ensure that you change your password for all your online account- from social media to emails.
+- Ensure that you change your password for all your online accounts - from social media to emails.
 Make it unique for each account with 12 or more characters.

 - Contact your bank to freeze your account so the cybercriminal wont be able to access your resources.

-- Cancel each credit and charge card and request for new account numbers.
+- Cancel each credit card and request new account numbers.
 Notify the company that someone might be using your card and check if there have been any unauthorized transactions.

 - It’s good to be a little paranoid so think about all the other personal information that could have been exposed to the criminal and contact the agencies who might be impacted with this crime.